chrisdale44/spot-library/README.md

 # Spot Library

 A Web App for mapping skateboarding spots worldwide, designed and built by myself following a serverless approach with a focus on performance and scalability.
+Still currently under development.

 ## Tech stack